Strange Gods Charles Fort’s Book of the Damned (1919)

 Joshua Blu Buhs is the author of Think to New Worlds: The Cultural History of Charles Fort and His Followers (2024), Bigfoot: The Life and Times of a Legend (2009), and The Fire Ant Wars: Nature, Science, and Public Policy in Twentieth-Century America (2004), all published by the University of Chicago Press.

-Adapted and excerpted from Think to New Worlds: The Cultural History of Charles Fort His Followers by Joshua Blu Buhs. © 2024 by The University of Chicago.
+Adapted and excerpted from Think to New Worlds: The Cultural History of Charles Fort and His Followers by Joshua Blu Buhs. © 2024 by The University of Chicago.
 All rights reserved.